On the diversity of strongly-interacting Type IIn supernovae: Data reduction

 For the SWIFT observations of SN~2021acya, the magnitudes were measured with aperture photometry using \texttt{uvotsource} from \texttt{heasoft} \citep{heasoft} adopting a circular radius of 5~arcsec and subtracting the sky background measured in an offset empty region.

 Finally, for the near-infrared (NIR) observations, the same procedure as for the optical observations was used but including the preliminary subtraction of the sky background, which was obtained from the median combination of the dithered images for each filter.
-In this case, the nightly zero-points were computed with respect to the Two Micron All-Sky Survey (2MASS, \citealt{skrutskie_2mass_2003}) source catalog photometry.
-The magnitudes of the targets are reported in Tabs.~\ref{tab:phot_acya}-\ref{tab:phot_wed}, together with the magnitudes acquired from the public surveys mentioned above.
+In this case, the nightly zero-points were computed with respect to the Two Micron All-Sky Survey (2MASS, \citealt{skrutskie_2mass_2003}) source catalogue photometry.
+The magnitudes of the targets are available online only (see the Data availability section), together with the magnitudes acquired from the public surveys mentioned above.

 The available pre-supernova imaging was also checked for possible eruptive episodes in our SNe.
 In particular, through the available web tool\footnote{\url{https://fallingstar-data.com/forcedphot/}}, ATLAS forced photometry at the SN locations was obtained.
 In all cases, we concluded that there is no evidence of variation in the observed flux in the last decade.
 However, we stress that the limiting magnitude of ATLAS (20.0~mag in cyan and 19.5~mag in orange), corresponds to an absolute magnitude that ranges from $-14.7$ to $-18.8$ mag for the distance of our SNe, so the limit is not stringent and it is possible that any low-intensity precursor activity went undetected.